yatharthyash1334/Option-Pricing-Calculator/README.md

-To use- Install Django and run the following command manage.py runserver
+To use- Install Django and run the following command/n manage.py runserver